Built-in agent reference

 Example instruction:

 Transcribe the provided lecture audio file [lecture.mp3].
-Provide the output as plain text, identifying different speakers if possible (e.g., Lecturer, Questioner 1).Merge Agent
+Provide the output as plain text, identifying different speakers if possible (e.g., Lecturer, Questioner 1).Merge agent

 merge